Stand with Ukraine flag

 Doc info icon

-It should be noted that the Logs dashboard is active only when Remote Logging is enabled on the gateway.
+It should be noted that the Logs page is active only when Remote Logging is enabled on the gateway.

-If you click on the Logs button on the gateway dashboard in the Navigation Panel, you will be transferred to the Logs dashboard.
+If you click on the Logs button on the gateway page in the Navigation Panel, you will be transferred to the Logs page.

 The dashboard displays the main gateway log information in real time (General, Service, Connection, Storage, Extension):